leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/20.3.0/usermanual-for-eConnect-SX.e-or-CSD-20.3.0.md

 ### Default Fallback Category Id

-When no category is available in Sxe / CSD for the product, the product is synced with value selected in 'Default Fallback Category Id'
+When no category is available in Sx.e/CSD for the product, the product is synced with value selected in 'Default Fallback Category Id'

 ## Customer Synchronization

+### Update Customer Data On Login

+This setting provides the option to in real-time initiate an update of the address data that's been mapped for synchronization from SX.e within the **Customer Synchronization** section.

 The **Customer Synchronization** group contains all settings related to synchronizing Customer data.
 In this version, the following limitations apply:

 - Sync only applies to existing customers (i.e. customer exist in both SX.e and Magento)
+- Customer data is synchronized; General, Order, Tax
 - Address data is synchronized; Billing and Ship-to Addresses.
 - Address data sync is one-way: SX.e --> Magento